Create an activity

 have a student recapitulate the main objectives you discussed

 today or you might write your own conclusion.
 Be sure to

 cover the main ideas in the articles discussed today and to highlight

-what aspects they'll need to use to write their Interpretive/Reflective
+what aspects they'll need to use to complete their Analytical/Evaluative

 Responses.
 Remind students where they can access their homework.